skair39/Image-Matching-Benchmark/README.md

 ## Usage

-Requirement:
+Requirements:

 	1. Matlab (Evaluate results and plot figures)
 	2. Ghostscript (save figures as pdf format)

 Dataset:

-    You should download the dataset from the project page (https://jwbian.net/benchmark) firstly and put them in the folder "Dataset".
+	1. Download the all subsets from the project page (https://jwbian.net/benchmark) and put them in the folder "Dataset".
+	2. "ReadMe.txt" in "Dataset" folder gives description of data format, including the groundtruth and your output results

+Evaluation:

+	1. Run "PlotResults.m" to evaluate the results in folder "/Results" and save figures in "/Curves".
+	2. Run "PlotResults2.m" to evaluate the results in folder "/Results2" and save figures in "/Curves2".

 ## If you like this work, please cite our paper
 	@inproceedings{bian2018benchmark,